 - If you’re afraid of messing up your kids, don’t worry, you will!
 Being an imperfect parent is normal.
 So don’t go through life terrified you’re going to get things wrong.
 Instead, correct parenting mistakes graciously and keep moving forward.

 - It’s OK for us dads to show our kids we are human.
 This can lead to resilience and self-esteem when they are adults.

 - Resilience is one of the most powerful traits we can pass on to our kids.
 A requirement of resilience is adversity to bounce back from.
-Dads who raise girls well allow their daughters to experience their emotions and work through their pain.
+Dads who raise girls well, allow their daughters to experience their emotions and work through their pain.
 In other words, our kiddos don’t need to be shielded from all pain.

 - It’s even OK for parents to let their kids see “love-filled, conscious conflict.”

 - Most men want to use their strength to protect their daughters.
-A good reframe is to understand the “protection” doesn’t mean “fix.”
+A good reframe is to understand that “protection” doesn’t mean “fix.”
 Part of raising girls well is allowing emotional vulnerability.
 Every emotion has a lesson inside of it.
 In other words, dads can raise great girls by allowing them time to feel their emotions before moving on.